 American Institute of Architects SF, Merit Award 2011

-A spiral glass stair cantilevers from a second glass drum in the centre of this structure to access the retail space below.
+We have designed the spiral glass staircase to cantilever from a second glass drum inserted into the centre of this structure which appears to float down to retail space below.